WodifyLLC/DynamoDB-Lambda-Helper/README.md

 ```

-**Below is the documentation on how to use each of the functions.**
+**How to Use Each Function**

 # PUT

 Allows you to insert or update a record in the database.

+### Important!
-NOTE: Make sure all your tables have a primary partition key called &quot;id&quot; and it&#39;s set to a string.
-Currently, this tool is built to expect all tables to use the same &quot;id&quot; column as the partition key.
+*NOTE: Make sure all your tables have a primary partition key called &quot;id&quot; and it&#39;s set to a string.
+Currently, this tool is built to expect all tables to use the same &quot;id&quot; column as the partition key.*

 Input